Exposing Hidden Biases in Text-to-Image Models via Automated Prompt Search: Experiments

+\textbf{Evaluation.} To evaluate our method, we produce a dataset of prompts for each method (100 in total for the quantitative experiment).
+Subsequently, we remove the prompts that disclose the value of the attribute of interest (attribute-revealing), either by explicitly mentioning the attribute or implicitly, by mentioning a pronoun, a gender-associated name.
+This was done with the assistance of an LLM.
+Then, we generate an evaluation set (10 images per prompt) and classify each image into one of the attribute groups, using the pretrained image attribute classifiers of \cite{shen2024finetuning}.
+Note that we constrained our study to male-female or white-black..

-\textbf{Evaluation Metrics.} To evaluate our method, we use pretrained image attribute classifiers used to evaluate \citet{shen2024finetuning}.
-For each discovered prompt (100 in total for the quantitative experiment), we generate an evaluation set of 10 images and classify each image in one of the attribute groups, which are 2 for gender and 4 for race.
-We then report the \textbf{mean group frequency per attribute group} along with its $95\%$ confidence interval (CI).
-To evaluate prompt ``naturalness'', we compute the \textbf{perplexity} of discovered prompts, using a different language model than the one we used for our method, specifically GPT-2.
+(A) To measure bias, we report the \textbf{mean frequency per attribute group} along with its $95\%$ confidence interval (CI).
+(B) To evaluate prompt ``naturalness'', we compute the \textbf{perplexity} of discovered prompts, using a different language model than the one we used for our method, specifically GPT-2.
+Additional metrics for linguistic quality and prompt diversity (coverage) are included in \cref{sec:prompt_naturalness}.
+(C) Finally, we report the percentage of the \textit{initial} prompts that are \textbf{Attribute-Revealing} to illustrate when a method (typically PEZ) struggles to avoid revealing the attribute.